 As we moved away I explained what I thought we had just seen and we all wondered if we had coincidentally woken up at the right moment or if we had passed through others in the night?

 I had heard of China’s “ghost cities” from what I thought were sensationalist reports but seeing it for myself gave me a very different feeling.
 Publications send lone journalists or camera crews to explore the empty streets of a replica Paris (Tianducheng) or Manhattan (Yujiapu) with a prepared quip on the post-apocalyptic nature of the empty streets and buildings.
 While the idea of an empty metropolis inspires goosebumps, maybe the name “ghost city” is a misnomer.
 They haven’t been abandoned or failed economically – in some ways they’re a glimpse into the future.
 Whether or not these places have a future, remains uncertain and will rely on the sustainability of China’s booming economic growth.

-We passed through a couple more developments that morning – you could see some signs of life but not nearly enough to fill the myriad of buildings.
+We passed through a couple more of China’s ghost cities that morning – you could see some signs of life but not nearly enough to fill the myriad of buildings.
 Despite the overwhelming desire to get out and explore the empty streets, the train kept moving forward.
-We had an amazing weekend in Xi’an and eventually left China but the sight of those lifeless places are something all of us brought with us.
+We had an amazing weekend in Xi’an and eventually left after our volunteer work China was complete, but the sight of those lifeless places is something all of us brought with us.

 Live and let live in the Far East.
 Whether you’re staring at 8,000 Terracotta soldiers or into the eyes of one orphaned child, inspiration is the backbone of this journey.
 Earn 100 hours of life-changing service and immerse yourself in China’s culture while enriching the lives of its orphaned children.View Details